 (See also Diagnosis of Fractures Diagnosis A fracture is a crack or break in a bone.
 Most fractures result from force applied to a bone.
 Fractures usually result from injuries or overuse.
 The injured part hurts (especially when it is... read more .)

 Doctors suspect a hip fracture based on the person's description of the injury, symptoms, and results of the physical examination.

-An x-ray usually shows obvious fractures and can help doctors confirm the diagnosis.
+An x-ray usually shows obvious fractures and can help doctors confirm the diagnosis of a hip fracture.
 However, x-rays sometimes appear normal even when a fracture is present—for example, when the fracture is small and the fragments are still in place.
 Thus, if doctors still suspect a hip fracture or if the person continues to have pain and cannot stand a day or more after a fall, they use magnetic resonance imaging (MRI) to check for small fractures.
 Computed tomography (CT) is sometimes used, but it is less accurate for detecting small hip fractures.

-Usually, treatment consists of surgery because it shortens the time people have to stay in bed and reduces the risk of the serious problems that bed rest can cause.
+Usually, treatment of a hip fracture consists of surgery because it shortens the time people have to stay in bed and reduces the risk of the serious problems that bed rest can cause.
 Surgery enables people to get out of bed and begin walking as soon as possible.
 Usually, people can take a few steps with a walker 1 to 2 days after the operation.
-Rehabilitation (physical therapy) is started as soon as possible (see Rehabilitation After a Hip Fracture).

 Fractured hips may be surgically repaired or replaced.
-The procedure used for repair is called open reduction with internal fixation (ORIF—see Surgery).
+The procedure used for repair is called open reduction with internal fixation Surgery (ORIF).
 The hip is repaired if the fracture is not too severe.
 The hip may be replaced (called arthroplasty) when the fracture is severe or when the blood supply to the head of the thighbone has been disrupted.

 Repairing a Fractured Hip